 That, of course, was long before the destruction of the Twin Towers in New York.
-The assertion that 9/11 had 'changed everything' swept all before it, and swept aside such arguments as these.
+The assertion that September 11 had 'changed everything' swept all before it, and swept aside such arguments as these.
 It offered perhaps the ultimate test of the military response.
 The USA, on behalf of civilization, declared war not just on existing terrorist organizations but on terrorism itself.
-Never-even in July 1914-had the aptness of military action been more confidently asserted.
+Never - even in July 1914 - had the appropriateness of military action been more confidently asserted.
 The dizzying reach of this commitment was confirmed in President Bush's Thanksgiving address to the 101st Division two months later:

 America has a message for the nations of the world.
-If you harbour terrorists, you are terrorists ...
+If you harbour terrorists, you are terrorists...
 And you will be held accountable.
 We will not be secure as a nation until all of these threats are defeated.
 Across the world, and across the years, we will fight these evil ones.

-To some degree no doubt, this rhetoric was a necessary palliative for a traumatized nation, but coming amid a fierce and-in terms of international law-illegal assault on the Taliban regime in Afghanistan, it had sobering implications.
-And within six months, the USA launched a still more far-reaching assault on the regime of Saddam Hussein in Iraq, which had no apparent connection with al-Qaida.
+To some degree no doubt this rhetoric was a necessary palliative for a traumatized nation, but coming amidst a fierce and - in terms of international law - illegal assault on the Taliban regime in Afghanistan, it had sobering implications.

-The 'global war on terror' was launched under the justification of self-defence, which to many people seemed to be self-evidently invoked by the attack.
-The advocates of military action were not required to demonstrate that 9/11 was the opening of a new kind of conflict, rather than an old-style terrorist act on a larger scale.
-The idea that terrorist organizations could be located and destroyed in the manner of conventional targets was hardly subjected to any public evaluation at the outset.
-(Rare objections came from the distinguished military historian Sir Michael Howard, who urged more painstaking, less cathartic methods, and the Monty Python star Terry Jones, who first raised the question whether it was possible to make war on an abstract noun.)
-The USA had already established a firm pattern of armed reaction: most recently illustrated in President Clinton's 'Operation Infinite Reach' of August 1998 in retaliation for the truck-bombing of US embassies in Nairobi and Daar-es-Salaam in which 259 people (twelve of them Americans) were killed.
+The 'war' was launched under the justification of self-defence, which to many people seemed to be self-evidently invoked by the attack.
+The advocates of military action were not required to demonstrate that September 11 was the opening of a new kind of conflict, rather than an old-style terrorist act on a larger scale.
+The idea that terrorist organizations could be located and destroyed in the manner of conventional targets was hardly subjected to any public dispute.
+(A rare exception was the distinguished military historian Sir Michael Howard, who urged more patient, quieter, less cathartic methods.)
+The USA had already established a firm pattern of armed reaction: most recently illustrated in President Clinton's 'Operation Infinite Reach' of August 1998 in retaliation for the truck-bombing of US embassies in Nairobi and Daar-es-Salaam in which 259 people (12 of them Americans) were killed.
 Cruise missiles were launched at targets in Afghanistan stated to be training camps run by Osama bin Laden, and a chemical warfare plant in Sudan.
 'Our target was terror', Clinton announced.
-Yet here as elsewhere, the choice of targets was disputable; the strike on the Al-Shifa pharmaceutical factory in Khartoum, in particular, was a costly error.
+Yet here as elsewhere, the choice of targets was disputable; the strike on the Al Chifa plant in Khartoum, in particular, may have been an error.